ryankemper/writings/The_Case_For_Ending_Lockdown.md

         * Those with obesity and COPD
     - All others are ALLOWED to work and transact freely.
         * People are already scared stiff of this thing, they will take effective safety measures if we teach them how.
 We don't need to resort to compulsion
+        * By having non-at-risk indviduals develop natural immunity, they are less likely to spread to at-risk individuals in the long run
+    - We don't think it's politically feasible, but in a perfect world we could allow citizens to choose [voluntary self-exposure](https://www.medrxiv.org/content/10.1101/2020.04.12.20062687v1).
+This should NEVER be compelled, nor should we roll out "immunity certificates" for ethical reasons (we don't have such certificates for any other disease, despite them being deadly)

 ## Section 5: The Road to Hell is Paved With Good Intentions: Censorship and Superstition
 * Unconstitutional and arguably unethical lockdown policies